argoproj/argo-rollouts/docs/CONTRIBUTING.md

 ```bash
 kubectl -n argo-rollouts apply -f manifests/install.yaml
 ```

+## Upgrading Kubernetes Libraries
+Argo Rollouts has a dependency on the kubernetes/kubernetes repo for some of the functionality that has not been pushed into the other kubernetes repositories yet.
+In order to import the kubernetes/kubernetes repo, all of the associated repos have to pinned to the correct version specified by the kubernetes/kubernetes release.
+The `./hack/update-k8s-dependencies.sh` updates all the dependencies to the those correct versions.

 ## Documentation Changes
 If you need to run the mkdocs server, you will need to do the following: